Come meet the extraordinary Doctors at the Yaletown Naturopathic Clinic!

 Injection versus Oral doses

 While the best sources of the B vitamins are in food, there are a number of reasons why we don’t get enough, such as eating a diet more heavily weighted in processed foods and not in fresh whole foods, as well as experiencing illness or stress.

 Supplementation can be a good idea.
 For many a simple good quality B complex will be enough to supplement the diet but some of the B vitamins are poorly absorbed or depleted easily.

 Who Should Come to our Open House?
 You!

 Anyone can benefit from a B vitamin injection and anyone can benefit from a dose of Naturopathic Medicine!

-Along with your FREE B12/Folate injection, there will be treats and tea and conversation to enjoy.
+There will be treats and tea and conversation to enjoy.
 You will also have the option to have a free 15-minute private consult with one of the Doctors to explore whether Naturopathic Medicine is right for you.

 We look forward to seeing you there!

 Dr. McLeod practices at the Yaletown Naturopathic Clinic in Vancouver, BC and has a special focus on Integrative cancer care.